 Sydney: Cancer Council Australia

-This report lists these recommendations and summarises the discussion and presentations from the Cancer Council Australia 2007 roundtable on human papillimavirus (HPV).
-The national roundtable discussed HPV immunisation and its impact on the National Cervical Screening Program.
-The aim was to bring leaders in immunisation and screening together to share their expertise, examine the latest evidence and develop recommendations for policy makers.
+This report presents the recommendations and summarises the discussions and presentations from the Cancer Council Australia 2007 roundtable on human papillimavirus (HPV).
+The national roundtable discussed HPV immunisation and its impact on the National cervical screening program.
+The aim of the roundtable was to share expertise, examine the latest evidence and develop recommendations for policy makers.